ryukau/VSTPlugins/docs/manual/CollidingCombSynth/CollidingCombSynth_en.md

 # CollidingCombSynth
 ![](img/collidingcombsynth.png)

-CollidingCombSynth is a reverb using lattice structure.
-Equipped with 16 delays per channel.
+CollidingCombSynth is an experimental synthesizer which sounds like bowed string.
+Equipped with 24 Karplus-Strong string models which collide to each other.
+Tuning of pitch is possible, but difficult.
+So mostly suitable for sound effects.

 - [Download CollidingCombSynth 0.1.0 - VST® 3 (github.com)](https://github.com/ryukau/VSTPlugins/releases/download/CollidingCombSynth0.1.0/CollidingCombSynth0.1.0.zip) <img
   src="img/VST_Compatible_Logo_Steinberg_negative.svg"